Council tax explained

 A range of discounts and exemptions is available to take account of the number of occupiers and their status in respect of their liability to pay council tax.
 Reductions are also available for the disabled.
-Help is also available through council tax benefit for people on low incomes.
+Help is also available through council tax support for people on low incomes.

 - Pay council tax

 There are a number of ways to pay your council tax.
 Each council offers different council tax payment options.

 What to do about your council tax when you move home.